Krystyna Skarbek: Car journey

-The British Ambassador in Hungary, Owen O'Malley and his wife the novelist Ann Bridge, undertook to help Skarbek and Kowerski escape Hungary.
+The British Ambassador in Hungary, Owen O'Malley, and his wife, the novelist Ann Bridge, undertook to help Skarbek and Kowerski escape Hungary.
 O'Malley issued British passports to them.
 Kowerski became "Anthony Kennedy", and Skarbek became "Christine Granville", a name she used for the rest of her life.
-She also shaved seven years off her age.
-Her passport gave her birth date as 1915.
-A British Embassy driver smuggled Skarbek out of Hungary and into Yugoslavia in the trunk of O'Malley's Chrysler.
+She also shaved seven years off her age; her passport gave her birth date as 1915.
+A British Embassy driver smuggled Skarbek out of Hungary and into Yugoslavia in the boot of O'Malley's Chrysler.
 Kowerski, a.k.a.
 Kennedy, drove his Opel across the border.
-The couple reunited in Yugoslavia and O'Malley joined them later in Belgrade, where they enjoyed a few days of "drinking champagne in Belgrade's nightclubs and belly-dancing bars."
+The couple reunited in Yugoslavia and O'Malley joined them later in Belgrade, where they enjoyed a few days of "drinking champagne in ... nightclubs and belly-dancing bars".
 In late February, Skarbek and Kowerski continued their journey in the Opel, first to Sofia, Bulgaria.
 Sofia's best hotel "was full of Nazis".
 Skarbek and Kowerski called at the British Legation, meeting with air attaché Aidan Crawley.
 The couple gave Crawley rolls of microfilm which they had received from a Polish intelligence organisation called the "Musketeers".
 The microfilm contained photos of a German military buildup near the border with the Soviet Union, indicating that a German invasion of the Soviet Union was being planned.
-The microfilm was sent to Prime Minister Winston Churchill, in London, who could scarcely believe it; but by March, with information from other sources, the Prime Minister was persuaded that Skarbek and Kowerski's intelligence was accurate.
+The microfilm was sent to Prime Minister Winston Churchill in London, who could scarcely believe it; but by March, with information from other sources, the Prime Minister was persuaded that Skarbek and Kowerski's intelligence was accurate.
 The Germans invaded the Soviet Union in June 1941.

 Leaving Bulgaria, Kowerski and Skarbek continued on to Turkey.
-In Istanbul, the couple met with exiled Poles and Skarbek tried to ensure that the courier routes from Istanbul to Poland remained functional.
-Skarbek's husband, the intimidating Jerzy Giżycki, met them in Istanbul on 17 March 1941.
-Apparently no fireworks ensued when the husband met Kowerski, and they persuaded Giżycki to go to Budapest to take over Skarbek's previous role as the contact point for the British with the Polish resistance.
+In Istanbul, they met with exiled Poles, and Skarbek tried to ensure that the courier routes from Istanbul to Poland remained functional.
+Skarbek's husband, Jerzy Giżycki, met them in Istanbul on 17 March 1941.
+Apparently no fireworks ensued when he met Kowerski, and they persuaded him to go to Budapest to take over Skarbek's previous role as the contact point for the British with the Polish resistance.
 The couple's next destinations in the Opel were Syria and Lebanon, which were under the control of Vichy France.
 Skarbek obtained visas from reluctant Vichy officials and they continued their journey.
-They then entered Mandatory Palestine and proceeded onward to Cairo, Egypt, arriving in May 1941.
+They then entered Mandatory Palestine and proceeded onward to Cairo, Egypt, to complete the gallant epic journey arriving May 1941.
 Skarbek and Kowerski "had driven fairly blithely across hundreds of miles of Nazi-sympathizing territory, often carrying incriminating letters and sometimes microfilm and just weeks or at times days ahead of the Nazi advance."